Tales of Captain Black: Reception

 The Globe and Mail wrote that "the guitarist has taken Hendrix several steps further; he creates textures instead of solos in which only the merest of melodic fragments survive."
+Downbeat reviewer Jim Brinsfield wrote, "Blood vibrates to a new decade’s esthetic being hammered out by a hyper pool of artists now gathered in New York City who are combining certain forms of experimental rock with the improvisational aspects of jazz."

-The AllMusic review by Thom Jurek stated: "Safe to say, there are no weak tracks on Tales From Captain Black, and even the redo of 'Revealing' from Ulmer's previous album show an unbridled excitement and an extrapolation of that tune's rhythmic and harmonic elements into something more sinister, more driven, more angular, more mercurial.
-Captain Black marks the real beginning of Ulmer's career as a leader.
-It has been a bumpy, restless ride since that time with many creative and professional ups and downs, but it hardly matters.
-Records like this one make him the most visionary and brilliant electric guitarist in a generation."
+The AllMusic review by Thom Jurek stated: "Safe to say, there are no weak tracks on Tales From Captain Black, and even the redo of 'Revealing' from Ulmer's previous album show an unbridled excitement and an extrapolation of that tune's rhythmic and harmonic elements into something more sinister, more driven, more angular, more mercurial."
 Trouser Press wrote: "Ulmer's debut finds him heavily indebted to the saxophonist.
 Tales of Captain Black offers Ulmer's trademark knotted, choked phrasing as a rough-hewn foil to Coleman's pure, free melodocism, but he hasn't fully discovered his own voice yet."